 I use a 4 foot length of LMII FW74 (.020" tang), or FW75 (.024" tang), depending on if the guitar had .020" or .030" fret tangs.
 This fret wire comes in a coil and you don't have to bend a radius in it.
 Or you can use pre-cut & pre-radiused frets.
 You'll need slightly more than 4 feet if refretting a 12 string guitar unless you cut them very close to length.
-If the neck is off for a neck reset, do the steps thru crowning, saving the final sanding for just before you glue the neck on.
-Otherwise, the shiny frets may get scratched up by your straight edge.
+If the neck is off for a neck reset, do the steps thru crowning, saving the final sanding and polishing for AFTER the neck is glued on.
+Otherwise, the shiny frets may get scratched up by your straight edge, or it's possibly you could have a slight 14th fret hump again.